Child Life Services

 Sutter Children's Center, Sacramento

-The Child Life Program, including our Pet Therapy Program, is an important part of each child's hospital experience at Sutter Children's Center, Sacramento.
+The Child Life Program, including our Facility Dog Program, is an important part of each child's hospital experience at Sutter Children's Center, Sacramento.
 Child Life Specialists work with the child, parents and hospital staff to make life as normal as possible and to minimize the emotional trauma to the infant, child or adolescent and his or her family.
 As a member of the health care team in both outpatient and inpatient settings, Child Life Specialists provide essential life experiences for gaining a sense of mastery, for play, for learning, for self-expression, for family involvement, and for peer interaction.

 Sutter's Child Life Specialists are educated at the undergraduate and graduate level in child growth and development, specifically focusing on the effects of hospitalization on children.
 Child Life Specialists also go through an extensive certification process through the Child Life Council.

 Child Life Specialists are specially educated and trained to:

 - Emotionally prepare and provide support for patients during treatments/procedures.